Large Airfoil Models

 As discussed in Sec.~\ref{sec:lim}, the model demonstrates the highest accuracy when making predictions within the range of the training data.
 In the case of the LAM, this range corresponds to $-4.0^\circ \le \alpha \le 12.0^\circ$ and $0.0 \le M_\infty \le 0.75$.
 Recognizing the model's limitation and its reduction of performance beyond the training data is particularly valuable for users, as it facilitates informed decision-making about the appropriate use of the tool.

-Figure~\ref{fig:beyond_training_data} illustrates the model's performance beyond the training data.
+Figure~\ref{fig:beyond_training_data} illustrates the model's performance beyond the training data with respect to angle of attack and freestream Mach number.
 For a SC1095 airfoil, the $C_p$ is predicted for high values of angles of attack and freestream Mach numbers not included in the training range.
 It is evident that, in this region, the unreliability is marked by a substantial increase in the posterior uncertainties.
 With further deviation from the training data---such as an extremely high freestream Mach number ($M_\infty=10.0$) or angle of attack ($\alpha=90^\circ$)---the bias-variance trade-off becomes apparent, leading to a physically implausible mean $C_p$, such as a flat line.